tangentsoft/pidp8i/doc/cc8-manual.md

 an output file with `fputc()`, but not with `fputs()`, since NUL terminates the output string.

+### <a id="fiolim"></a>File I/O Limitations

-The stdio implementation only allows one file to be open at a time for reading and one for writing.
-Since there is no input buffering to speak of in the stdio implementation, there is no need to close files opened for input, there being no resources to free.
-Together, those two facts explain why [the `fclose()` implementation](#fclose) takes no argument: it always closes the lone output file, if any.
+Because LIBC’s stdio implementation is built atop the OS/8 FORTRAN II library, it only allows one file to be open at a time for reading and one for writing.
+OS/8’s underlying limit is 5 output files and 9 input files, which appears to be an accommodation specifically for its FORTRAN IV implementation, so it is possible that a future CC8 would be retargeted at FORTRAN IV to lift this limitation, but it would be a nontrivial amount of work.

+Meanwhile, we generally defer to the OS/8 FORTRAN II manual where it comes to documentation of these functions behavior.
+The only time we bring it up in this manual is when there is either a mismatch between expected C behavior and actual FORTRAN II behavior or between the way OS/8 FORTRAN II is documented and the way things actually work when it’s being driven by CC8.

+This underlying base has an important implication: programs built with CC8 which use its file I/O functions are dependent upon OS/8.
+That underlying base determines how file names are interpreted, what devices get used, etc.

+Because of this single-file limitation, the stdio functions operating on files do not take a `FILE*` argument as in Standard C, there being no need to specify which file is meant.
+Output functions use the one and only output file, and input functions use the one and only input file.
+Our [`fopen()`](#fopen) doesn’t return a `FILE*` because the caller doesn’t need one to pass to any of the other functions.
+That leaves only [`fclose()`](#fclose), which would be an ambiguous call without a `FILE*` argument if it wasn’t for the fact that OS/8 FORTRAN II doesn’t have an `ICLOSE` library function, there apparently being no resources to free on closing an input file.

-This means that to open multiple output files, you have to `fclose` each file before calling [`fopen("FILENA.ME", "w")`](#fopen) to open the next.
+All of this means that to open multiple output files, you have to `fclose` each file before calling [`fopen("FILENA.ME", "w")`](#fopen) to open the next.
 To open multiple input files, simply call `fopen()` to open each subsequent file, implicitly closing the prior input file.

-The CC8 LIBC file I/O implementation is built atop the OS/8 FORTRAN II subsystem’s file I/O functions.
-This has some important implications in the documentation below:

-1. We have not tried to “hoist” descriptions of what the FORTRAN II subsystem does up into this documentation where that documentation is correct and complete already.
-It may be necessary for you to read the FORTRAN II documentation in the OS/8 manual to understand how the CC8 LIBC’s stdio file I/O functions behave in certain respects.

-2. Programs built with CC8 which use its file I/O functions are dependent upon OS/8.

-#### Ctrl-C Handling
+### <a id="ctrlc"></a>Ctrl-C Handling

 Unlike on modern operating systems, there is nothing like `SIGINT` in OS/8, which means Ctrl-C only kills programs that explicitly check for